Alexander Farnese, Duke of Parma: Governor-General of the Netherlands

 As soon as he had secured a base of operations in Hainaut and Artois, Farnese set himself in earnest to the task of reconquering Brabant and Flanders by force of arms, beginning with Maastricht.
 Farnese commenced the Siege of Maastricht on 12 March 1579.
 He ordered his troops to sap the walls.
 The inhabitants of Maastricht were also digging to reach the Spanish tunnels.
 Deep underground the fighting continued, hundreds of Spanish soldiers died as boiling oil was poured into their tunnels.
 Others died because of a lack of oxygen when the Dutch defenders ignited fires within them.
 Another 500 Spanish soldiers died when a mine, which they planned to use to blow up the wall, exploded prematurely.

 On the night of 29 June, Farnese's men managed to get into the city while the exhausted defenders were asleep.
-Since the city had not surrendered after the walls had been breached, the 16th-century law of war gave the victors the right to loot the conquered city.
+Since the city had not surrendered after the walls had been breached, laws of warfare in the 16th century gave the victors the right to loot the conquered city.
 The Spanish looted the city for three days during which time many civilians lost their lives.
-The looting was particularly violent, perhaps because Farnese was in bed with fever during those three days.
+The looting was particularly violent, perhaps because Farnese was in bed with a fever during those three days.

 In adherence to the treaty of Arras, the Spanish troops were expelled from the country so Alexander only had the Walloon troops available for the Siege of Tournai (Dutch).
-The difficulties encountered with the ragtag troops during that siege helped convince the Walloon lords to allow for the return of foreign, more importantly Spanish troops.
+The difficulties encountered with the ragtag troops during that siege helped convince the Walloon lords to allow for the return of foreign, more importantly, Spanish troops.

 In a war composed mostly of sieges rather than battles, Parma proved his mettle.
 His strategy was to offer generous terms for surrender: there would be no massacres or looting; historic urban privileges were retained; there was a full pardon and amnesty; return to the Catholic Church would be gradual.